Uvacoder/startpage-ofelizestevez/README.md

 Either way, you're going to want to change your browser's startup and/or homepage to the address either through an extension or your browser's settings.

+You can go to [r/startpages' wiki](https://www.reddit.com/r/startpages/wiki/index#wiki_implementation) to learn how to set your startpage.

 ---

 ## Commands